gargsaar/singlepage_website_ni/_posts/2020-06-15-science-behind-the-skill-to-convince-others.markdown

 The point to ponder is how you take these decisions.

 Fortunately, there is no rocket science behind this.
-It's all a science of few psychology theories that can be understood easily and used practically.
+It's all a science of few [psychology theories](https://en.wikipedia.org/wiki/List_of_social_psychology_theories) that can be understood easily and used practically.

-You can read more about psychology theories [here](https://en.wikipedia.org/wiki/List_of_social_psychology_theories).

 **The Theory of Automatic Actions**